ucsb-cs156/ucsb-cs156.github.io/topics/oauth/oauth_github_setup.md

     * Homepage URL: Typically either something like:
        * `http://localhost:8080` or
        * `https://organic.dokku-xx.cs.ucsb.edu` (where `xx` is replaced with your dokku number)

+       Note that unlike Google OAuth configuration where you can specify multiple URLs that all share the same Client Id and Client Secret, for Github OAuth, each app (e.g. localhost, prod, qa) must be a *separate* Github OAuth App with its own client id and client secret.

     * Application Description is optional.
 If you fill it in, users will see it when they are asked to authorize access to their GitHub account.